A range of links to library and information resources for History of Art. These include local collections, networked services and external websites.

 Provides free access to high quality images from worldwide digital collections of reputable organizations such as galleries and museums, using the Luna Insight browser.

-Collections for art & design at Edinburgh University.
+Collections for History of Art at Edinburgh University.

 Standard and short loan books are shelved, together with reference books for the subject, at Library or Congress (LC) classification shelfmarks N and NA.